Rush fan page

 I have a YouTube playlist of my preferred recordings of Rush's work.
 I originally kept the list in chronological order, but decided to turn on voting.
 In general, I'm only using official Rush videos, with limited exceptions, e.g. Hall of Fame, a song not available elsewhere.
 This means that most of the tracks are limited to audio.
 I have chosen the complete version of the longer songs (some live performances pick only parts) and sometimes prefer the better quality of the studio version if nothing otherwise has changed.
 The newer performances of the last couple decades have excellent sound quality, and sometimes evolving improvements.

 As a child, I went to the Festival of Trees, and met Bruce Hurst, who signed a baseball for me.
 I love baseball.
 My daughter bought a baseball mit holder for me to put the baseball on, which before sat on my bookshelf free to roll around.
-In March, I had gone about my normal routine at work, helping out a coworker and pointing him to helpful code, and thinking maybe I should document this for him in a playbook.
-It'll help whomever tries this in the future.
+One March, I had gone about my normal routine at work as a software engineer, helping out a coworker and pointing him to helpful code, and thinking maybe I should document this for him in a playbook.
+It'll help whomever tries this in the future, I figured.
 It's been a long time since I've got a work award.
 Nerds seem to get overlooked, as Rush fans know well.
 His award recognition came with a cash award, so I got Geddy Lee's book 72 Stories about his baseball collection.
 It came that weekend.
 Thank you, Daniel.
 So I guess that's my Rush baseball story.

 Notes on albums and books